mkrzmr/dariahCE/index.md

 This role does *not* include cold calling, sales, or annying people in any way.

 The work hours are flexible, with the exception of the workshop.
-The total workload is approximately 50h.
+The total workload is approximately 50h between October and March.

 Role requirements: